go-hep/go-hep.org/content/contributing.md

 ### Your First Code Contribution

-If you are a new contributor, thank you!
+If you are a new contributor, *thank you!*
-Before your first merge, you will need to be added to the [CONTRIBUTORS](https://github.com/go-hep/license/blob/master/CONTRIBUTORS) and [AUTHORS](https://github.com/go-hep/license/blob/master/AUTHORS) file.
+Before your first merge, you will need to be added to the [CONTRIBUTORS](https://github.com/go-hep/license/blob/master/CONTRIBUTORS) and [AUTHORS](https://github.com/go-hep/license/blob/master/AUTHORS) files.
-Open a pull request adding yourself to them.
+Open a pull request adding yourself to these files.
 All `go-hep` code follows the BSD license in the [license document](https://github.com/go-hep/license/blob/master/LICENSE).
 We prefer that code contributions do not come with additional licensing.
 For exceptions, added code must also follow a BSD license.